-Based on the analysis of earthquake catalogue it can be noticed that, the area has been affected by wide range of magnitudes with 7.2 M{max} that occurred in 1967.
-Accordingly, the earthquake data has been classified into three main categories according to their magnitudes (Mw ≤ 3.0 ; $3 \leq Mw < 5.0$ and $Mw \geq 5.0$).
+noticed that, the area has been affected by wide range of magnitudes with 7.2 M{max} that occurred in 1967.
+Accordingly, the earthquake data has been classified into three main categories according to their magnitudes ($M_w \leq 3.0$; $3 \leq M_w < 5.0$ and $M_w \geq 5.0$).
 It is noticed that all earthquakes with magnitudes greater than 5.0 have been occurred along the Red Sea main trough, while earthquakes with magnitudes less than 5.0 have recorded inland.
-According to earthquake epicenteral pattern, directions of the fault trends from the geological and geophysical studies and the seismicity parameters (a & b- value); the main seismotectonic source zones that affecting Jeddah area have been identified; northwestern Jeddah; western Jeddah; southwestern Jeddah; Thuwal-Rabegh and Jeddah-Makkah zones.
+According to earthquake epicenteral pattern, directions of the fault trends from the geological and geophysical studies and the seismicity parameters (a & b-value); the main seismotectonic source zones that affecting Jeddah area have been identified; northwestern Jeddah; western Jeddah; southwestern Jeddah; Thuwal-Rabegh and Jeddah-Makkah zones.

 The seismotectonic zones of Thuwal-Rabegh and Jeddah-Makkah are closely related and then they are very important for the area of study due to their recent tectonic activities and earthquake occurrences.
-Thuwal-Rabegh zone has major NE fault trends as well as the presence of shear zone close to Harrat Thuwal.
+Thuwal-Rabegh zone has major NE fault trends as well as the presence of shear zone close to HarratThuwal.
 On the other hand, Jeddah-Makkah earthquake source is one of the recent earthquake prone sources, due to the presence of major tectonic fault trends of Wadi Fatima and Ad Dam and other fault trends through this zone.
-While the three zones of the Red Sea presents the main axial trough of the Red Sea is changed, reflecting sever tectonic movements the Red Sea.
-As well as the general trend of the coast line changes parallel to that occurs in the Red Sea which indicates the correlation between the coast line and the main axial trough of the Red Sea.
-This change axial direction of the Red Sea shows the presence of transform faults (NE-SW) dissected the main axial trough of the Red Sea and extends towards the coast line and disappears underneath the Arabian Shield rocks.
+Among the three zones of the Red Sea, the main axial trough of the Red Sea is changed, reflecting sever tectonic movements the Red Sea.
+As well as the general trend of the coastline changes parallel to that occurs in the Red Sea which indicates the correlatio between the coastline and the main axial trough of the Red Sea.
+This change of axial direction of the Red Sea shows the presence of transform faults (NE-SW) dissected the main axial trough of the Red Sea and extends towards the coast line and disappears underneath the Arabian Shield rocks.

-Al-Saud, (2008) studied the seismic characteristics and kinematic models of the area and divided Jeddah area into four seismotectonic zones, some of these zones intersected indicating the complicated tectonics of Jeddah area.
-Other observation is that two of these suggested zones are extended from the Red Sea axial trough into land, even this is cannot be accepted because these are two different tectonic environments, this is represents the extension of earthquake activities from the Red Sea into land along the transform faults.
-Moreover, the deep seismic profiling that carried out through Jeddah (Hansen et al., 2007) indicates mantel upwelling through the area which exerts the stresses along the pre-existing faults and then generate earthquakes.
+Al-Saud (2008) studied the seismic characteristics and kinematic models of the area and divided Jeddah area into four seismotectonic zones, some of these zones are intersected and it indicates the complicated tectonics of Jeddah area.
+Other observation is that two of these suggested zones are extended from the Red Sea axial trough into land, even this is cannot be accepted because these are two different tectonic environments, which represents the extension of earthquake activities from the Red Sea into land along the transform faults.
+Moreover, the deep seismic profiling that carried out through Jeddah (Hansen et al., 2007) indicates mantel upwelling through the area which exerts the stresses along the preexisting faults and then generate earthquakes.